pastordee/nextcloud_upload/README.md

 }
 ```

 Rate-limited requests (HTTP 429) are automatically retried up to 3 times with exponential backoff.
-Server errors (5xx) are also retried!
+Server errors (5xx) are also retried.